ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

  - `index.html` simply redirects from the root of your gh-pages site to `/latest` (more details on that [below](#tag-deploys))
  - `404.html` contains [some smart redirect logic](https://github.com/rafrex/spa-github-pages) to keep you from having to use `locationType: 'hash'` in your dummy app
  - `versions.json` contains a manifest of the available versions of your documentation
- - `[current-branch-name]` contains all the files from your built docs app
+ - `[current-branch]` contains all the files from your built docs app

-If you were to make a change to your dummy app and run `ember deploy production` again right now, the entry for `[current-branch-name]` in `version.json` and the entire contents of the `[current-branch-name]` directory would be replaced with the updated version of your site.
+If you were to make a change to your dummy app and run `ember deploy production` again right now, the entry for `[current-branch]` in `version.json` and the entire contents of the `[current-branch]` directory would be replaced with the updated version of your site.
 Next we'll talk about how to manage keeping published documentation around for multiple versions of your addon.

 ## Versioning Your Content